Jarred Kelenic Player Props: Mariners vs. Astros

 Jarred Kelenic At The Plate

-- Kelenic has driven home a run in 30 games this season (37.5%), including more than one RBI in 7.5% of his games and producing three or more of his team's runs on two occasions..
+- In 37.0% of his games this year, Kelenic has had at least one RBI.
+He's picked up more than one in 7.4% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.